elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-do-income-and-education-function-as-social-determinants-of-health.md

 url: /learn/health-studies/questions/how-do-income-and-education-function-as-social-determinants-of-health
 score: -1.0
 related_article1:
-    id: 162964
+    id: 163011
+    title: >-
-    title: What is the significance of the null hypothesis in hypothesis testing?
+        What is the definition of epidemiology and how does it apply to public health?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-significance-of-the-null-hypothesis-in-hypothesis-testing
+    url: /learn/health-studies/questions/what-is-the-definition-of-epidemiology-and-how-does-it-apply-to-public-health
 related_article2:
-    id: 162976
+    id: 162958
-    title: How is a null hypothesis specified and tested in hypothesis testing?
+    title: >-
+        How do political and economic factors serve as environmental and societal determinants of health?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-a-null-hypothesis-specified-and-tested-in-hypothesis-testing
+    url: /learn/health-studies/questions/how-do-political-and-economic-factors-serve-as-environmental-and-societal-determinants-of-health
 related_article3:
-    id: 163018
+    id: 162965
-    title: What are the key components of data interpretation in epidemiology?
+    title: >-
+        How is a confidence interval interpreted in the context of epidemiologic research?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-key-components-of-data-interpretation-in-epidemiology
+    url: /learn/health-studies/questions/how-is-a-confidence-interval-interpreted-in-the-context-of-epidemiologic-research
 related_article4:
-    id: 162970
+    id: 162974
-    title: What are the key components of the PICO framework in clinical research?
+    title: >-
+        How does random sampling differ from systematic and stratified sampling in biostatistics?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-key-components-of-the-pico-framework-in-clinical-research
+    url: /learn/health-studies/questions/how-does-random-sampling-differ-from-systematic-and-stratified-sampling-in-biostatistics
 related_article5:
-    id: 162958
+    id: 162956
-    title: How do political and economic factors serve as environmental and societal determinants of health?
+    title: >-
+        How have key figures and milestones influenced the historical development of epidemiology?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-political-and-economic-factors-serve-as-environmental-and-societal-determinants-of-health
+    url: /learn/health-studies/questions/how-have-key-figures-and-milestones-influenced-the-historical-development-of-epidemiology
 ---

 &nbsp;